-The Nobel laureate, Doris Lessing (1919-2013), had a long association with the University of East Anglia and was our first Distinguished Fellow of Literature.
+The Nobel laureate Doris Lessing (1919-2013) had a long association with the University of East Anglia and was our first Distinguished Fellow of Literature.

 The Doris Lessing Archive at UEA is an extraordinary and unique record of her life and work.

-(Patrick French, Doris Lessing's authorised biographer)
+Patrick French, Doris Lessing's authorised biographer

-The Doris Lessing Archive consists of two tranches of fascinating letters and working papers.
-The first deposit was made in 2008, following the announcement that Lessing had won the Nobel Prize for Literature.
-These 31 boxes are available to all visitors by prior appointment.
+The first deposit (of 30 boxes) was made in 2008, following the announcement that Lessing had won the Nobel Prize for Literature.
+These boxes are available to all visitors by prior appointment.

 In 2019, in partnership with the School of Literature, Drama and Creative Writing, BACW celebrated Doris Lessing's centenary with an archive exhibition at the Sainsbury Centre, an international conference and a range of other public events.

-The collection also includes ‘The Whitehorn letters’, 110 fascinating love letters written between 1943 and 1949 charting the writing of Lessing’s first novel, ‘The Grass is Singing’, and reflections on the War, life in Southern Rhodesia (modern day Zimbabwe), pregnancy and motherhood, and her eventual move to London.
+The collection also includes ‘The Whitehorn letters’, 110 fascinating love letters written between 1943 and 1949.
+They chart the writing of Lessing’s first novel, The Grass is Singing, and reflections on the War, life in Southern Rhodesia (modern day Zimbabwe), pregnancy and motherhood – plus her eventual move to London.

-Embargoed material: In 2013, following the author’s death, the University received the remainder of her personal archive, which Lessing had bequeathed.
-This 2013 tranche includes further personal papers, correspondence and notebooks and diaries.
+In 2013, following the author’s death, the University received the remainder of her personal archive (109 boxes), which Lessing had bequeathed.
+This tranche includes further personal papers, correspondence, notebooks and diaries.

-Other Lessing archives:
+Other Lessing archives